-Awarded to full-time, undergraduate students pursuing degrees in mathematics, natural sciences, or computer science with a grade point average of 3.2 or higher.
+Awarded to full-time, undergraduate students pursuing degrees in computer science with a grade point average of 3.2 or higher.
 Excellent leadership and communication skills and strong interest in pursuing a career in aerospace industry is preferred.
 Scholars will be encouraged to pursue internships in the aerospace industry, specifically with Boeing.
 Special attention will be given to students with backgrounds that are typically underrepresented in the aerospace industry.

 Additional funding opportunities can be found on the department websites linked below.
 Departmental scholarships are made possible through generous individual donors, corporations, and non-profit organizations.
 Awards must be made in line with the critera our donors determine.
 To qualify, current undergraduate students must be a declared major in the department awarding funds and incoming students must list an intended major when registering.
 Students listed as "undeclared" are not ineligible for departmental scholarships.

 To help support any students majoring in a marine biology-related field of study, we are proud to offer the O’Bryan scholarship will give three students an opportunity to relieve some of the financial burden that results from the pursuit of higher education, while encouraging contributions to aquatic studies and research.
 In order to be eligible for this scholarship, applicants must have a minimum GPA of 2.8 and be currently pursuing an undergraduate degree in a marine- or aquatic-related field of study, such as marine biology.
 Deadline to apply is July 1, 2015. [more]